Jazilch/Migrations-Snippets/Themes/iTerm2.md

 https://www.iterm2.com/

+If you don't have the subl command in your terminal start here.
+This command allows you to easily open Files in the terminal to sublime.

+1. ) Open your terminal to open directory
+`cd /usr/local/bin`

+2. ) You've navigated to this directory run the following command `ln -s "/Applications/Sublime Text 2.app/Contents/SharedSupport/bin/subl" subl`

 ** Install ZSH http://ohmyz.sh/ **
 For any more advanced users who are really looking for an upgrade there is a shell called ZSH which has a ton of great features.
 In additon to upgraded features furturing cusomtizing the theme will greatly help your life.